Rubinhuang9239/RH-Q-N-A/README.md

 ## III.
 What are some best practices for ensuring cross-browser compatibility?

-CrossBrowserTesting: a very effective way to test responsive implementation, desktop/mobile.
+CrossBrowserTesting: a very effective way to test responsive implementation, on both desktop/mobile.

 ## IV.
 In your career to-date what are you most proud of?